Get matched with vetted scholarships and enter our

 Since UCLA is a public institution, there are separate tuition rates for California residents and out-of-state students.

-The current cost of attendance rates for both in-state and out-of-state students can be found on UCLA’s website.
+The current cost of attendance rates for both in-state and out-of-state students is on UCLA’s website.

 UCLA Merit Scholarships

 This merit-based scholarship is based on a student’s academic record and demonstrated financial need.
-There is no additional application required (students simply need to submit their FAFSA or DREAM Act Application).
-Students who are awarded UCLA Achievement Scholarships will receive between $500 and $10,000.
+There is no additional application requirement (students simply need to submit their FAFSA or DREAM Act Application).
+UCLA Achievement Scholarship award winners receive between $500 and $10,000.
 These awards are also renewable!

-The UCLA Regents Scholarships are among the most prestigious awards offered.
+The UCLA Regents Scholarships are among the most prestigious awards available.
 Each year, up to 100 Regents scholarships are offered to freshman and transfer students.
-Students are chosen based on academic achievement, leadership, and promise as students and leaders in the UCLA community.
+Scholarship recipients receive awards based on academic achievement, leadership, and promise as students and leaders in the UCLA community.
 These renewable scholarships are worth $2,000 per year and are awarded regardless of financial need.

-However, if a student has demonstrated financial need, the student will be awarded grants and/or scholarships to cover the rest of the financial need!
+However, if a student demonstrates financial need, the student will receive grants and/or scholarships to cover the rest of the financial need!
 Regents Scholars also receive additional perks such as priority class registration, housing, and parking.

 The Chancellor’s scholarship aims to support first year students who come from Los Angeles County High Schools.
 Transfer students who attended high school in Los Angeles County are also eligible.
 These awards are worth $1,000 to $5,000 per year and are renewable.